 - Suicidal thoughts, recurrent suicidal ideation, or a suicide plan or attempt

-If you have MDD you suffer from these symptoms persistently nearly every day for a minimum of two weeks.
+People with MDD have these symptoms persistently nearly every day for a minimum of two weeks.

 Seasonal affective disorder